NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 --input-camera <filename>
     Create the output pinhole camera approximating this camera.
+    If with a ``pinhole.json`` extension, read it verbatim, with no refinements or taking into account other input options.
+Example in :numref:`skysat_stereo`.

 --cam-height <float (default: 0)>
     If both this and ``--cam-weight`` are positive, enforce that the output camera is at this height above datum.